 Cross Country Skiing or Snow Shoeing

-As Guesthouse Husky is in the outskirts of Ivalo, they keep snowshoes and cross country skis to allow guests to explore the surrounding wilderness.
-Shoes and skis can be rented for โฌ12 per person for the entire day.
+As Guesthouse Husky is on the outskirts of Ivalo, they keep snowshoes and cross-country skis to allow guests to explore the surrounding wilderness.
+Shoes and skis can be rented for €12 per person for the entire day.

-And when you feel too cold from staying outdoors all the time, there is a sauna in the guesthouse for you to enjoy.
+And when you feel too cold from staying outdoors all the time, there is a sauna in the guest house for you to enjoy.

 Like I said at the start, I can’t imagine a better place to stay in Ivalo.
 The stay was everything that we imagined in our Lapland holiday – huskies, Northern Lights, delicious home-cooked Lappish food, and more!

-3 Comments
+7 Comments

 Awesome post.
 As we have planned a trip to Lapland to view beautiful Northern Lights so I would like to suggest to my friends this post so that we can also make our trip experience memorable.
 I am very excited to stay at that hotel.
 Keep sharing such helpful posts.